 What Is Visitor Management?

-Visitor management refers to the processes and tools used to administer and track the physical access to buildings or facilities by individuals who are not employed by the organization.
-For hospitals, it is specifically referring to the flow and access of patient, visitor, contractor, and vendor populations that need to be managed and monitored.
+Visitor management refers to the processes and tools used to administer and track physical access to buildings or facilities by individuals who are not employed by the organization.
+For hospitals, it specifically refers to the flow and access of patient, visitor, contractor, and vendor populations that need to be managed and monitored.

-Having a dependable visitor management system in place that can effectively manage and track hospital visitors provides many benefits which go a long way in alleviating the risks associated with these challenges.
+Having a dependable visitor management system in place that can effectively manage and track hospital visitors provides many benefits that go a long way in alleviating the risks associated with these challenges.

 Benefits Of Patient Visitor Management For Hospitals